-What Is a Secured Credit Card & How Does It Work?
+What are Secured Credit Cards & How Do They Work?

 A secured credit card could be a good alternative to an unsecured card if you’re new to credit or trying to improve a poor credit history and are unable to qualify for an unsecured card.
 It can help you learn how to use credit wisely while building or rebuilding your credit.

 So, how does it work?
 Let’s take a look.

 To get a secured credit card, you’ll need to complete an application just like you would for any other loan or line of credit.
 If your application is approved, you’ll typically be required to make a refundable deposit that will be used as collateral on the account.

 In general, the deposit amount will be equal to the credit limit of your card.
 The amount you’re required to deposit varies based on the card-issuer and your credit history.
 Some card-issuers may increase your credit limit after several months of on-time payments.